bripkens/janus/continuousIntegration/jenkins/README.md

 ## Tests

-In order to run the tests, a JIRA instance needs to be running locally under port 8080.
+In order to run the tests, a Jenkins instance needs to be running locally under port 8080.
 A user with credentials test:12345 should be created.
 Also, make sure that no build job called "Janus" exists.